Parth0627/Geeksforgeeks-problems/README.md

-Here i am solving problems from this site generally to build a good base,but i havent solved the repeated questions https://www.geeksforgeeks.org/c-programming-examples/
+Here i am solving problems from this site to build a good base,but i havent solved the repeated questions https://www.geeksforgeeks.org/c-programming-examples/